ishratumar/upskill-frontend/README.md

 Even though some people succeed at self study, everyone has a different way of learning.
 This course could be a game changer for you if you struggle to stay motivated and focused while you study on your own.

-I have included a link below so you can check it out.
+I have included the link below so you can check it out.
 I do have an affiliate relationship with Zero To Mastery, which basically means I benefit if you use the link and then end up making a purchase.
 No extra cost to you!

 👉 [Become a Frontend Developer - Earn on average $102,504 per year](https://academy.zerotomastery.io/a/aff_ppr160by/external?affcode=441520_nmkbcy8m)